Sophie Lowe

-Sophie Lowe (born 5 June 1990) is a British-born Australian actress and singer-songwriter.
+Sophie Lowe (born 5 June 1990) is an Australian actress and singer-songwriter.
 She is known for appearing in films such as Beautiful Kate, Autumn Blood, After the Dark, Adore, Road Kill, Above Suspicion, Medieval and Blow the Man Down, and starring in the television series Once Upon a Time in Wonderland, The Slap, The Returned, and The Beautiful Lie.

 Early life

 Lowe was born in Sheffield, Yorkshire, England, and moved to Australia with her family in 2000.
 In her early teens, she signed to Chadwick Models but quit modelling in favour of acting.

 Career

 Acting

 Lowe's first roles were the short films Kindle, in which she played the lead role Hayley; Mirage, which was screened at the Montreal World Film Festival, and He.
 She.
 It., as well as a number of television advertisements before she graduated from The McDonald College in 2008.

 Lowe's first substantial role was as the lead, Kate, in Beautiful Kate, which was released in 2009.
 For her role in Beautiful Kate, she was nominated for an AFI Award for Best Lead Actress.
 Her other credits include Natalie in the thriller film Blame, which was released in 2010.
 Blame was screened and received accolades at Cannes Film Festival, Melbourne International Film Festival, the 35th Toronto International Film Festival, the 47th Chicago International Film Festival and Buenos Aires International Film Festival of Independent Cinema.

 In 2013, Lowe and her fellow McDonald College alumnus Rhys Wakefield co-wrote, co-directed, and starred in the short film A Man Walks Into a Bar...
 The film was a finalist at Sydney's Tropfest short film festival.
 Lowe and Wakefield previously worked together in the 2013 film After the Dark.

 From 2013 to 2014, Lowe starred as Alice in Once Upon a Time in Wonderland, a spin-off of the TV series Once Upon a Time.
 The series ended after one season.

 On 2 June 2014, Lowe was cast in the role of Lena in The Returned.

 In 2015, Lowe starred in The Beautiful Lie, an Australian television series broadly based on Leo Tolstoy's novel Anna Karenina, playing Kitty Ballantyne, and filmed Waiting for the Miracle to Come, the feature film debut of Australian documentary filmmaker Lian Lunson.
 In 2016, she joined the independent Australian film Bloom, and Philip Noyce's thriller Above Suspicion.

-In 2022, she starred in the Czech period drama film, Medieval, alongside Ben Foster, The film was directed by Petr Jákl and became the most expensive Czech film ever made.
+In 2022, she starred in the Czech period drama film, Medieval, alongside Ben Foster.
+The film was directed by Petr Jákl and became the most expensive Czech film ever made.
 She is set to star alongside actress Louisa Krause in the to be announced film "The Dive".